 Housing options include gender inclusive double rooms, single gender, coed, and pending enough interest, a designated male wing, and a designated female wing.
 These housing options will assist in meeting a variety of students' needs.

-Coed Wing: Coed floors offered in all residence halls.
+- Coed floors offered in Cascade, McCormick and Walter.
 Roommates will have the same birth genders or have opted into Gender Inclusive Housing.

 Gender Inclusive Housing (GIH): Allows students of the same gender, opposite genders, or other gender identities to live together regardless of gender assigned at birth in double bedrooms in Burlingham, Cascade, Gilbert, McCormick and Walter.

 What is Gender Inclusive Housing (GIH)?